emilymcafee/emilymcafee.github.io/_posts/2015-1-2-one-plus-two.markdown

 6. And then do that *again*, to get `231`

 I love this problem because it underscores the fact that although computers are terrifyingly powerful, they are no rival the complexity of the human brain.
-Computers are dumb simple.
+Computers are simple.
 It's only with the application of the sophisticated thought processes of humans that they become powerful.
+We can easily understand that `1 + 2 = 3` but *also* that rotating the digits of `12` would produce `21`.
+The distinction between, and coexistence of, those multiple data types is intuitive and natural for us.

 Anyway... my solution: